All you need to know about the late Ghanaian author Professor Ama Ata Aidoo

 She was born on March 23, 1942, in Abeadzi Kyiakor, near Saltpond, in the Central Region.

-Professor Ama Ata Aidoo is a Ghanaian author, playwright, and accomplished poet.
+Professor Ama Ata Aidoo was a Ghanaian author, playwright, and accomplished poet.

 Her works of fiction particularly deal with the tension between Western and African worldviews.